Cape Neddick Baptist Church and Parsonage in the Early 1900s.

 Cape Neddick Baptist Church History

-Time here does not permit us to detail the entire the history of our beloved Church.
+Time and space do not permit us to detail the entire the history of our beloved Church.
 Its Baptist background may be traced to the preaching as far back as 1780 by Elder Nathaniel Lord in the house of Jeremiah Weare on Pine Hill Road.
 His Calvinistic doctrine antagonized many and was not preached again until 1803 when Elder William Batchelder preached at what is now Elm Farm.
-He reported that nearly fifty souls were converted in a short time.
-In 1804 a baptism by immersion was conducted by Elder Elias Smith.
+He reported that nearly 50 souls were converted in a short time.
+In 1804, a baptism by immersion was conducted by Elder Elias Smith.

-On December 20, 1822, “The Proprietors” organized to build a Meeting House for the use of the first Methodist Society of York which had been organized.
-When not in use it required that it might be opened for the use of other denominations and their ministers.
+On Dec.
+20, 1822, “The Proprietors” organized to build a Meeting House for the use of the first Methodist Society of York which had been organized.
+When not in use by the Methodists, it required that it might be opened for the use of other denominations and their ministers.
 A committee of three proprietors were elected yearly to have charge of the admittance of qualified ministers of such denominations.
-This procedure continued until February 7, 1829, when they voted that the First Baptist Society which had been organized February 6, 1829, shall have “pre-eminence” since they had assumed responsibility for the ministry and its support.
+This procedure continued until Feb.
+7, 1829, when they voted that the First Baptist Society, which had been organized Feb.
+6, 1829, should have “pre-eminence” since they had assumed responsibility for the ministry and its support.
 From their organization in 1822 until March, 1887, the proprietors met as the owners of the Cape Neddick Meeting House.
-They with the Society and Church were responsible for the physical and spiritual operation of the Meeting House, built in 1823.
+They, with the Society and Church, were responsible for the physical and spiritual operation of the Meeting House, built in 1823.

 In May, 1830, the church joined the York Association.
 It is possible that many others were interested without joining the church, and continued to be of great help in the early years of our history.
-By 1840 there were 83 members on the Church Roll.
-In October, 1840, twenty-five were dismissed to form a church at Wells.
-By 1843 there were sisty-six members.
-In the early days discipline was strict, members were called to account for unchristian actions, some were even dismissed because of mis-conduct or non-attendance, but the church was ministering and growing.
+By 1840, there were 83 members on the Church Roll.
+In October, 1840, 25 were dismissed to form a church at Wells.
+By 1843 there were 66 members.
+In the early days discipline was strict, members were called to account for unchristian actions, some were even dismissed because of misconduct or non-attendance, but the church was ministering and growing.

-In the first 25 years eight Pastors ministered faithfully.
-In the second 25 the records tell of the passing home to glory one after another of the stalwarts of that early church.
-There were frequent changes of Pastor, and sometimes there were intervals without a resident Pastor.
-In 1878 during the pastorate of Rev. Mr. Stetson, who gave the bell to the church, the church was reorganized with thirty-three members.
-The vestibule and belfry were added during the Pastorate of Mr. Stetson.
-Rev. Gilbert Robbins was the first Pastor in the third 25-year period, (1879-1886).
-During his time the old singing gallery was removed, new pews installed, and a rededication service held.
-In 1889 the Church Letter read, “In 60 years 190 members were united: 155 by baptism.
-Most of these have passed to their reward and many of the living are now over 3 score and ten.
+In the first 25 years, eight pastors ministered faithfully.
+In the second 25, the records tell of the passing home to glory one after another of the stalwarts of that early church.
+There were frequent changes in pastoral leadership and, at times, intervals without a resident Pastor.
+In 1878, during the pastorate of the Rev. Mr. Stetson, who gave the bell to the church, the congregation was reorganized with 33 members.
+The vestibule and belfry were added during the pastorate of the Rev. Stetson.
+The Rev. Gilbert Robbins was the first pastor in the third 25-year period (1879-1886).
+During his tenure, the old singing gallery was removed, new pews were installed, and a rededication service was held.
+In 1889, the Church Letter read, “In 60 years, 190 members were united: 155 by baptism.
+Most of these have passed to their reward and many of the living are now over three score and ten.
 Membership 25.”

-In 1890 a Bible School was organized at York Beach and a chapel planned on land donated by Mr. H.Z.
-Ellis and subscription and cash amounted to $1,200.00.
+In 1890, a Bible School was organized at York Beach and a chapel was planned on land donated by Mr. H.Z.
+Ellis and subscription and cash at the time amounted to $1,200.
 Although the Baptist work continued, the chapel was never built.

-The last entry in the Proprietors book was for November 13, 1893.
-September 29, 1894, the Cape Neddick Baptist Society was organized.
-Soon after this the chapel or vestry was built.
-In 1894 the Church and Society voted to call Bro.
-William Fletcher and ordained him soon after.
-The old parsonage, of which we have no knowledge concerning its original construction, was purchased by Rev. Mr. Fletcher, the then retiring Pastor, and was moved across the street where it was his retirement home.
-In 1902 the present parsonage was built at a cost of $2,009.00, on the site of the original parsonage.
+The last entry in the Proprietors' book was for Nov.
+13, 1893.
+On Sept.
+29, 1894, the Cape Neddick Baptist Society was organized.
+Soon after, the chapel or vestry was built.
+In 1894, the Church and Society voted to call Bro.
+William Fletcher and ordained him soon thereafter.
+The old parsonage, of which we have no knowledge concerning its original construction, was purchased by Rev. Mr. Fletcher, the then retiring pastor, and was moved across the street where it was his retirement home.
+In 1902, the present parsonage was built at a cost of $2,009, on the site of the original parsonage.

 during his years at Cape Neddick.
 Many improvements were made to the church, vestry and parsonage.
-New hymnals and Bibles were purchased, the school house razed in 2000 and a part-time youth worker served in 2003-2004.
-The Church has been ranked in the top twenty-five mission giving churches in the American Baptist Churches of Maine.
+New hymnals and Bibles were purchased.
+The school house was razed in 2000, and a part-time youth worker served in 2003-2004.
+The Church has, over the ensuing years, been ranked in the top twenty-five mission giving churches in the American Baptist Churches of Maine.

 A celebration was held in August of 2004 to commemorate the 175th anniversary of the Church.
-Rev. Dr. Judson I Stone was called to ministry in Texas during the summer of 2005.
-Rev. Dr. Linwood Welch served as interim pastor until September 2006.
-Our fellowship has continued to grow, with one baptism and two people joining our fellowship.
+The Rev. Dr. Stone was called to ministry in Texas during the summer of 2005.
+The Rev. Dr. Linwood Welch served as interim pastor until September 2006.
+Our fellowship continued to grow, with one baptism and two people being added to our rolls.